5 Stunning getaways near Hyderabad to explore on a weekend

 Famous food joints:

-Bangalore Restaurant – Located on the M.G road, Bijapur.
+Bengaluru Restaurant – Located on the M.G road, Bijapur.
 It provides tasty South Indian food as well as North Indian cuisine at very reasonable prices.
-The ambience is cosy, and the service is prompt.
+The ambiance is cozy, and the service is prompt.

 Planning to visit or have visited any other stunning destination near Hyderabad?
 Let us know in the comments below: